hushenghao/Material-You-App-Repository/README.md

 - **`Multi`** - App that is more friendly for diffent devices, such as pad and fold.
 - **`MOD`** - App that is modified by unoffical teams.
 Its original app doesn't apply Material You comepletely.
 ### Thanks to
+- **SPECIAL THANKS TO** [nyas1/Material-You-app-list](https://github.com/nyas1/Material-You-app-list/), the most popular material app collecting project, which helps me a lot.[Click here](https://github.com/nyas1/Material-You-app-list) to join Telegram Channel.
+- Coolapk User [@培明](https://www.coolapk.com/u/2080396), who provides many materials for me too.
+- F-Droid,which gives me a convenience access to FOSS and Material You apps.
+- Developers who keep using Material You.You have made an indelible contribution to Google's software ecosystem!
+- Telegram Channels：[某不知名杂货铺](https://t.me/youthkinga), [HUC-Projects](https://t.me/anubis_recommended), [WPX Projects](https://t.me/WSTprojects), [Android Reposity](https://t.me/AndroidRepo) and so on.
+- My good friend ZYClark,who is a Material You lover too and his coding ability is perfect!
+- Friends who make suggestions to me to make this repository more pretty.
+- And **ALL OF YOU WHO LOVE MATERIAL YOU!**

 ## Menu

 ## Lists
 ### Google Apps

-Google

-Google Assistant

-Google Message

-Google Contacts

-Google Phone

-Google Translate

-Google Gallery

-Google Weather

-Google Pixel Buds

-Google Maps

-Google Lens

-Google Podcasts

-Google Fit

-Google Meet

-Google Chat

-Google Family Link

-Google Tasks

-Google Wallet

-Google Calender

-Google Clock

-Google Calculator

-Google Recoder

-Google Camera

-Google Fi

-Google TV

-Google One Kit (GMail、Keep、Cloud、Doc、Sheet、Slide、Drive)

-GPay

-Chrome

-GBoard

-Health Connect

-Find My Device

-Files by Google

-Compose Material Catalog

-Accessibility Kit (Voice Enhancer、Swich Control、Talkback、Voice Access)
+As the father of Material You, Google is changing its applications to Material Design 3.
+Most of Google Apps are based on Material Design 3 now, although there may be some imperfect.
+And I'm sorry, but as you can directly download these apps in Google Play, there isn't any link for these Google apps listed below.

+- **Google Apps with Material You**

+	- Google
+	- Google Assistant
+	- Google Message
+	- Google Contacts
+	- Google Phone
+	- Google Translate
+	- Google Gallery
+	- Google Weather
+	- Google Pixel Buds
+	- Google Maps
+	- Google Lens
+	- Google Podcasts
+	- Google Fit
+	- Google Meet
+	- Google Chat
+	- Google Family Link
+	- Google Tasks
+	- Google Wallet
+	- Google Calender
+	- Google Clock
+	- Google Calculator
+	- Google Recoder
+	- Google Camera
+	- Google Fi
+	- Google TV
+	- Google One Kit (GMail, Keep, Cloud, Doc, Sheet, Slide, Drive)
+	- GPay
+	- Chrome
+	- GBoard
+	- Health Connect
+	- Find My Device
+	- Files by Google
+	- Compose Material Catalog
+	- Accessibility Kit (Voice Enhancer, Swich Control, Talkback, Voice Access)
 ### OEM ROMs
+As I know, **Moto Myui**, **crDroid**, **NothingOS**, **OneUI**, **ASUS Zenui** has applied Material You to their most system apps.
+You can find the download link of some of these app in [Nyas1's applist](https://github.com/nyas1/Material-You-app-list/).
 ### Chat & Social Network
 - **Contact/Dialer/SMS**
 	- [Simple Contacts](https://github.com/SimpleMobileTools/Simple-Contacts) **`Full`**